datastaxdevs/workshop-nosqlbench/README.md

 This time we will have `driver=cql` to actually reach the database: for that to work, we will provide all connections parameters we set up earlier.

+> Note: for this workload, as you could check by examining its definition
+> (see the _Inspect "cql-keyvalue"_ section below), you can leave the driver
+> specification out since `cql` is the default.
+We will put it explicitly
+> in the following command just for illustrative purposes.

 We will ask NoSQLBench to perform a substantial amount of operations, so to have enough statistical support for the results.